mahbubumithu/RHSCA_EXAM2024/README.md

 nmcli device status
 nmcli connection show -active
-If the connection is unmanaged or not connecting, try this command. sudo nmcli connection mod <connection-name> connection.autoconnect yes Activate Changes nmcli connection reload
+If the connection is unmanaged or not connecting, try this command. sudo nmcli connection mod LAN connection.autoconnect yes Activate Changes nmcli connection reload
 This only makes the NM aware of the changes.